oxxydev/xPermsMgr/README.md

 xPermsMgr
 =========

 xPermsMgr is a custom permissions plugin for PocketMine.
+(Actually, it still has lots of bugs to fix xD)

 Current Features
 ================